 Acoustic or Digital: What’s Best for Me?

-FOR MANY, there will be no easy answer to this question.
+Should you buy an acoustic (traditional) piano or a digital (electronic) piano?
+For many, there will be no easy answer to this question.
 Many factors play into this seemingly simple decision, some practical, some not.
-Ideally, perhaps, the answer should be "Both" — take advantage of the "organic" qualities and connection with tradition of the acoustic piano, as well as the extreme flexibility of the digital.
-But assuming that, for a variety of reasons, "Both" isn't an option, careful consideration of the advantages and disadvantages of each will probably quickly reveal which will be best for you.
+Ideally, perhaps, the answer should be “Both” — take advantage of the “organic” qualities and connection with tradition of the acoustic piano, as well as the extreme flexibility of the digital.
+But assuming that, for a variety of reasons, “Both” isn’t an option, careful consideration of the advantages and disadvantages of each will probably quickly reveal which will be best for you.

 The advantages of the acoustic piano start with the fact that it’s the “real thing,” inherently capable of nuances that are difficult for the digital piano to emulate.
 The experience of playing an acoustic piano — the harmonics, the vibrations, the touch, the visual appeal, the interaction with the room, the connection with tradition — is so complex that digitals cannot reproduce it all.
 And, provided that it’s a decent instrument and properly maintained, the acoustic will continue to serve you or a subsequent owner for several generations, after which it might be rebuilt and continue to make music.